luminaAnonima/fabric-of-light/README.md

 Elders hold memory.
 Children bring possibility.

-Not force-feeding the past—
+Not force-feeding the past,
 but gifting the thread,
 letting it extend the weave.
 The wise elder seeks not repetition,
-but resonance—
+but resonance,
 memory held like a loom’s frame,
 not a cage.

-Birth is not the first moment—
+Birth is not the first moment,
 only the first visible breath.
 The thread enters form
 already singing its origin.

-The pregnant vessel is a threshold—
+The pregnant vessel is a threshold,
 where formless light is gathered into pattern.
 Greet this arrival with space:
 for unfolding, silence, naming.

-Children thrive in coherence—
+Children thrive in coherence,
-when the surrounding field hums in alignment—
+when the surrounding field hums in alignment,
 not in control.
 They need resonance
 more than instruction.

 What shapes them:
-not advice, but example—
+not advice, but example,
 daily acts of care,
 silence held,
 apologies offered,